 - Buttercup leaves and flowers can cause extreme discomfort and in some cases be fatal

 - House plants such as the spider and rubber plant

-All muesli-style feeds should be avoided as they’ve been proven to be one of the most common causes of fatal dental and digestive disease.
+You should avoid all muesli-style feeds, as they’ve been proven to be one of the most common causes of fatal dental and digestive disease.
 Colourful treats, sticky honey based treats, salt licks and mineral blocks can all be harmful to your rabbit and are unnecessary.
 If you’re feeding a good quality, natural diet, you’ll not require any form of supplements.